 - Ask what they think of celebrities who use drugs.

 Just keep asking questions, even if they remain silent.
 The hope is that ONE of the questions will strike a chord and open up a dialogue.
 When they do answer, LISTEN TO THEIR ANSWERS.
-This conversation should be even more about listening to your child than it is about talking to them for teen addiction.
+This conversation should be about listening to your child rather than just talking to them about teen addiction.

 Whatever happens during this conversation, try to remain calm.
 If you do lose your temper, try to catch yourself.
 It’s OKAY to admit that these conversations aren’t easy for you, either!
 Once your child does start talking (no matter the tone, volume, or context), try to listen actively.
 DrugFree.org is full of great resources, and we’ve highlighted some of their points on active listening below.
 Active listening means to listen without interrupting…no matter what.
 Once they’re done talking, sum up/repeat back to them what you heard, and ask them to confirm.
 You may start with something like: